iluaster/Shellcode/README.md

 # Shellcode

-In the exploit code, you don't know the address of function(printf...) in advance,so you have to leverage system call to execute it.
+In the exploit code, you don't know the address of function(printf,socket...) in advance,so you have to leverage system call to execute it.

 > make
 <pre>